The Radcliffe Camera in Oxford, representing how William Clarence can support students applying to Oxbridge.

 Oxford and Cambridge top the Times Higher Education’s World University Rankings.

-… So, it’s no surprise that they’re dream destinations for many aspiring students.
+So, it’s no surprise that they’re dream destinations for many aspiring students, with thousands of students competing for places every year.

-Steeped in history and with an alumni of world leaders, prime ministers and royals, they’re regarded as the crème de la crème of higher education.
-But there is a lot more to these two seats of learning than tradition and elitism.
+Steeped in history and with an alumni of world leaders, prime ministers, and royals, they’re regarded as the crème de la crème of higher education.
+However, there is a lot more to these two seats of learning than tradition and elitism.

-Whether you’ve got your heart set on going, or you’ve dismissed the idea of applying to Oxbridge because you feel they’re not the kind of universities that would accept someone like you, read on...
+If you’re wondering how to get into Oxbridge, or you’ve dismissed the idea of applying because you feel they’re not the kind of universities that would accept someone like you, read on...

 Here are the five most common Oxbridge myths debunked: